ghost-coin/gitian.sigs/README.md

-This repository contains gitian signatures for Ghost Particl Core.
+This repository contains gitian signatures for Ghost Core.
 It should be updated on each release.

 ## How to Make and Submit Gitian Sigs